 For example, people have been forced to stay at the hospital in these situations:

 - their mental state makes them unable to do things that are necessary to keep them alive, like following treatment for a physical health problem

 It depends on the situation:

 - as soon as a doctor decides they no longer need to stay at the hospital

 - after 72 hours if they are kept at the hospital without a court order (read our article on Forced Hospitalization in Emergencies (72 Hours))

 - when a court decides they should be released

 - if the hospital doesn’t do a psychiatric exam after 21 days and every three months after that

 The hospital must tell patients as soon as they can leave the hospital.
 Patients will often be told in French “La garde est levée.”
 That means they can go home.

-If the patient is under 18, the hospital must tell the parent the person acting as the parent or the guardian (tutor) in writing when the patient is being released.
-If the patient has a legal representative (mandatary, tutor or curator), the hospital must tell the legal representative in writing.
+If the patient is under 18, the hospital must tell the parent or person acting as the parent or the guardian (tutor) in writing when the patient is being released.
+If the patient has a legal representative (mandatary or tutor), the hospital must inform the mandatary or tutor in writing.